 There are two caveats with these subtler signals.
 Firstly, they’re not a substitute for the hand signals you’ll find in the Highway Code but an adjunct.
 Secondly, they may only be understood by sporting cyclists!

 Ride your line

-Your 'line' is simply an imaginary line from where you are now to where you seem to be going.
+Your “line” is simply an imaginary line from where you are now to where you seem to be going.
 Other road users – cyclists and drivers – will expect you to stay on it.
-In other words: ride predictably and make any direction changes gradual.
-Don't swerve suddenly and don't jink carelessly around stationary traffic when filtering.
-If you suddenly deviate from your line, you may cut across in front of another cyclist, 'shutting the door' on the them, as racers say, and forcing them to brake or take evasive action.
+In other words: ride predictably and make any direction changes gradually.
+Don't swerve suddenly and don’t jink carelessly around stationary traffic when filtering.
+If you suddenly deviate from your line, you may cut across in front of another cyclist – “shutting the door” on them, as racers say – forcing them to brake or take evasive action.